What’s the difference between CNC cutting and laser cutting?

 Which is better CNC or laser cutter?

 It all depends on what type of cutting you want.
 Go for laser if the material is thin and light.
 A CNC cutter on the other hand comes in handy when the material is thicker and stronger.
-Bear in mind also that CNC does not handle non-metallic substances.
+CNC would be the best option for cutting of thick materials like MDF, aluminum, wood, acrylic, etc.

 Is a CNC machine the same as a laser cutter?

 Not at all.
-CNC cutting machines rely on sharp-pointed blades and physical contacts to do the cutting.
+CNC cutting machines rely on cutting bits and blades for physical contact to do the cutting.
 Laser cutters on the other hand rely on high heat to achieve the same objective.

 What is the difference between a laser cutter and a laser engraver?